adipandas/multi-object-tracker/README.md

 pip install -e .
 ```

+Note - for using neural network models with GPU
+---
 For using the opencv `dnn`-based object detection modules provided in this repository with GPU, you may have to compile a CUDA enabled version of OpenCV from source.

 For building opencv from source, you can refer the following: